 In this guide, we’ve explored how to scrape Zillow.
 In the end, it’s only useful if you apply these teachings and take action.

 Good luck!
-And don’t hesitate to drop a comment in our community on Slack if you need help.
+And don’t hesitate to drop a comment in our community if you need help.